Permafrost/Tundra/SERVICES.md

     * `$self` executes the task on the same server used to create the task.
   * `user` is the optional user account under which the service will be executed.
-If not specified, the service will execute under the `Default` user account context.
+Defaults to the built-in `Administrator` user if not specified.
   * `start` is the optional datetime from which the scheduled task will be in effect or active.
 If not specified, defaults to the current datetime.
 For `once` only tasks, this is the datetime